 Arthur C. Clarke and the Power of Imagination

-This year is the 100 th anniversary of the birth of Arthur C. Clarke, renowned writer, futurist, and technologist.
+The year 2017 marked the 100th anniversary of the birth of Arthur C. Clarke, renowned writer, futurist, and technologist.
 In honor of Sir Arthur, the Arthur C. Clarke Foundation launched an intergenerational imagination movement to unleash imagination’s power to address the momentous challenges that will shape humanity’s future.
 The kickoff for this undertaking was the first “Unleash Imagination – Shape the Future” Conference on December 9, 2017 at George Washington University —a few days shy of Sir Arthur’s birthday.
 We followed it with presentation of the prestigious Arthur C. Clarke Awards and a special Centenary Celebration Dinner.

 The aim of our intergenerational movement is to stimulate renewed attention to imagination as a critical tool in helping humanity actively choose its future.
 This future is already with us, posing a range of global and historic challenges—the earth’s environment, the spread of artificial intelligence and smart electronic networks, and the very idea of what it means to be human.